 - Beekeepers can receive early warning of potential future AFB problems.

 Type of sample required for the honey culture test

 To make the best use of honey tests, the sample should not contain any honey from any other yard of hives.
-This point even applies to traces of honey from other yards that have been left behind in unwashed extracting equipment and tanks.
-Honey from different yards will be mixed together when extractors, sumps, pumps, lines, tanks and drums are not thoroughly cleaned to remove honey of a previous extraction.
+This even applies to traces of honey from other yards that have been left behind in unwashed extracting equipment and tanks.
+Honey from different yards will be mixed together when extractors, sumps, pumps, lines, tanks and drums are not thoroughly cleaned to remove honey from a previous extraction.

 How to collect the sample of honey